The Toronto Area Security Klatch is presently managed by a Steering Committee that was formed in October 2004.

 When not working or getting distracted by his side projects Lee can be found wasting time on twitter (@synackpse).

-A self-proclaimed IT security and privacy geek, Bruce is the co-founder of Black Arts Illuminated and its conferences and events.
+A self-proclaimed IT security and privacy geek, Bruce is the co-founder of TASK and SecTor.
 He is also a founding member of the Ottawa Area Security Klatch (OASK), and an active member of numerous other organizations across North America including the Seattle Cloud Security Alliance chapter.

-Bruce co-founded Black Arts Illuminated Inc., because of his passion to bring IT, security and privacy awareness and knowledge sharing to the community.
+Bruce co-founded TASK and SecTor because of his passion to bring IT, security and privacy awareness and knowledge sharing to the community.
 When he isn’t organizing events with Brian, you’ll usually find him at Microsoft’s Redmond, WA headquarters.
 A former Executive Evangelist and Senior Security Strategist, Bruce is currently a Senior Trusted Cloud Advisor.
 He has been an active member of the Microsoft community in both Canada and the United States since 2004.

 Aside from his passion for IT, Bruce is an avid traveller and award-winning craft-brewer.